 A nutritious food like eggs is one of the best things you can eat on this planet.
 The fish contain high-quality protein, omega-3 fatty acids, and essential vitamins and minerals.
 Adding eggs to a diabetes diet can help:

-• Improve blood sugar levels: Eating eggs as part of a healthy diet can control blood sugar levels and avoid developing type 2 diabetes.
+- Improve blood sugar levels: Eating eggs as part of a healthy diet can control blood sugar levels and prevent developing type 2 diabetes.

-• Promote wound healing: The high protein content in eggs promotes the growth and repair of body tissues, including skin cells, helping to heal diabetes-related wounds.
+- Promote wound healing: Egg’s high protein content promotes the growth and repair of body tissues, including skin cells, helping to heal diabetes-related wounds.

 Legumes